TiraO/xp-tracker/README.md

 # TODO
-- students can't add scores
 - students can't see each other's scores
 - updating a score once it's added
 - when semester ends, I can review student history
+- they can see what work they've gotten credit for / review their own work
+- students can ask "what's my score"

+# COMPLETED
 - sum the different assignment scores
 - students can see how many points they have
-- they can see what work they've gotten credit for / review their own work

-# COMPLETED
+- students can't add scores
 - bot responds when it did something
 - anyone can see a score for a person
     @xp_track what is Eric's score?